Uchiko, Ehime: Uchiko Theatre

 The Uchiko-za was built as a traditional Kabuki theatre in 1916 and was famous for its Kabuki and Bunraku (traditional puppet show) performances.
 In the course of time, it became used for film shows, variety shows and lectures, amongst other things.
 In 1985, the theatre was restored to its original appearance.
 Today, Uchiko-za presents plays, concerts and other events, including the very popular Bunraku performances.
 The Uchiko-za is unique and traditional because of its open Taiko-drum tower, the boxed seating area, the broad ramp leading to the stage along one side of the audience and the wooden, revolving stage.
 The Uchiko-za is considered a showpiece of Japanese culture and architecture.

 The Kamihaga Residence and Japanese Wax Museum

 The Kamihaga Residence was built in 1894 by a family who were a branch of the Honhaga household (the main household in Uchiko).
 The Kamihaga family was one of the most influential families in Uchiko.
 They established the production of wax in Uchiko and thus, the family became very wealthy and powerful.
 Now, this elegant and traditional property, with its spacious garden, is used a museum that has exhibitions on commerce, the lifestyle of the merchants and the production of wax.
 These grounds are designated as an Important Cultural Property and have been since 1990.

+Yokaichi-Gokoku Street (八日市・護国町並保存センタ)

+The Yokaichi-Gokoku Street is a street which is preserving Japan's traditional buildings.
+If you visit here, you may be able to feel Japanese sensibility.